The Method Marketing

 Websites

-A site is not finished because it looks better.
-It has to explain the business, protect useful search equity, show proof, and give the right person a clean reason to reach out.
+A prettier site is not enough.
+It has to explain the business fast, show proof, protect useful search equity, and give the right buyer a clean reason to reach out.

 The problem

-People land on the site and still do not understand why to choose you.
+People land on the site and still cannot tell why your business is worth trusting.

 That is usually a positioning, hierarchy, proof, or offer problem.
-Design cannot hide it for long.
+Better design helps.
+It does not cover for weak thinking.

-Search traffic exists, but the page does not create a useful next step.
+Search traffic exists, but the page still does not create a useful next step.

 SEO pages should feed the conversation.
-They should not become disconnected educational dead ends.
+They should not become disconnected educational dead ends that make marketing look busy and sales feel harder.

-The site looks active, but the sales process still has to do all the explaining.
+The site looks active, but sales still has to do all the explaining from scratch.

 A strong website should shorten the trust gap before a call, referral, or form submission happens.